rcjorgensen/mmm/README.md

 # Roadmap

 - Add more recipes
-- Improve serializer multiline support for tables
 - Prioritize recipes with perishable ingredients in inventory
 - List ingredients with recipes where they are used and order by most used
+- Serialize to markdown
 - Output a report in markdown
+- :checkmark: Improve serializer multiline support for tables